mehr-licht/A3S1LTW/readme.md

 The web site should be as secure as possible.

- _+ Multilevel Comments: Comments can be replies to other comments (2 levels or infinite levels).
+[DONE] Multilevel Comments: Comments can be replies to other comments (2 levels or infinite levels).

 Channels: The site is divided into channels.
 Stories can be posted in a specific channel.
 Users can create and subscribe to channels.
 Each channel should have a special place where users can see stories published on those channels.
 A special place where user can see stories belonging to channels they subscribed to should be available.

-_+ Sorting: Stories can be sorted in many different ways (most voted up, more recent, more comments, …).
+[DONE] Sorting: Stories can be sorted in many different ways (most voted up, more recent, more comments, …).

 [DONE] Profiles: User profiles have a list of all stories and comments posted by them.

-_+ Points: Each time a story or comment from a user is voted up, the user gets some points; and when they are voted down they lose points.
+[DONE] Points: Each time a story or comment from a user is voted up, the user gets some points; and when they are voted down they lose points.

 References: Stories and comments can refer to users and channels using some special notation.
 These should automatically become links to the referred user profile or channel.

 [DONE] Search: Users can search for channels, stories and comments.

-API: A REST API that allows bots or other apps to use the website.
+[DONE] API: A REST API that allows bots or other apps to use the website.